SteinerPascal/plant-twin/README.md

 ## Plugin loading
 it seems to work if it is not loaded from plugins
-IMPORTANT: the types between the plant twin and the plugins needs to be the same. for example @types/n3
+IMPORTANT: the types between the plant twin and the plugins needs to be the same. for example @types/n3 AND also the same version of REACT